scottBowles/do2019-rnative-android/README.md

 # Daily Office Mobile App

-> :construction: Under construction :construction:
+> :construction: Under development :construction:
 >
 > A React Native Android version of https://www.dailyoffice2019.com/.
 Hits the api at https://api.dailyoffice2019.com/api/, under development.

-Try out the app on an Android device by scanning the QR code at https://expo.io/@scottbowles/projects/daily-office-2019-for-android, or follow instructions below to install locally and run on Expo's development server.
+Try out the app on an Android device by scanning the QR code at https://expo.io/@scottbowles/projects/daily-office-2019-for-android, or follow instructions below to install locally and run on a development server.

 ## Table of Contents